 We drove from Sligo to Donegal town, continued along N56 and then R263 towards Glencomcille.
 That’s the same road that will bring you to St. Johns Point, Killybegs, and Slieve League cliffs.
 From Glencomcille we headed for Adare village and then back to Donegal Town.

-Even though the total length of this little loop drive was just 165 km, we could have easily spend a week or even more stopping at every village, viewpoint and hiking trail.
+Even though the total length of this little loop drive was just 165 km, we could have easily spent a week or even more stopping at every village, viewpoint and hiking trail.

 - From Knock Airport | You can fly into Ireland West Airport situated just 117 km from Donegal’s Town, rent a car or Donegal Abbey Hotel using Bus Éireann services.